ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Evaluation Metrics

-We aim to evaluate 4DSIS over sequences of length $\mathcal{T}$ using a single metric with the following properties: \begin{enumerate} \item \textbf{Consistency with mAP:} Reduces to standard mAP when $\mathcal{T}=1$, evaluating instance mask quality and semantic classification. \item \textbf{Temporal consistency:} Rewards consistent identities across time while penalizing switches, merges, and fragmentations. \item \textbf{Ambiguity tolerance:} Penalizes merges but not symmetric swaps between visually identical instances. \item \textbf{Sequence-length sensitivity:} Naturally decreases for longer sequences as errors accumulate, reflecting the greater challenge of maintaining temporal consistency. \end{enumerate}
+We aim to evaluate 4DSIS over sequences of length $\mathcal{T}$ using a single metric with the following properties: \begin{enumerate} \item \textbf{Consistency with mAP:} Reduces to standard mAP when $\mathcal{T}=1$, while maintaining strict semantic enforcement and one-to-one matching standard for indoor SIS. \item \textbf{Temporal consistency:} Rewards identity continuity while penalizing switches, merges, and fragmentation. \item \textbf{Ambiguity tolerance:} Penalizes merges but not symmetric swaps between visually identical instances. \item \textbf{Sequence-length sensitivity:} Naturally decreases for longer sequences as errors accumulate, reflecting the greater challenge of maintaining temporal consistency. \end{enumerate}

 \textbf{Temporal mean Average Precision} Our proposed metric, temporal mean average precision (t-mAP), enforces the IoU threshold individually at each temporal stage \(t\).
 We define a prediction or ground truth instance for the semantic class \(c\) as the union of the set of points comprising that instance at all temporal stages.